lecousin/java-framework-core/README.md

 A task must use only one physical resource, so a process implying both CPU work and some operations on a drive must be split into several tasks.

+Because the multi-threading system allocates a single thread by CPU, if long running tasks are running, other tasks may wait for those tasks to finish if all CPUs are used.
+While this may be acceptable on a single application environment, it is recommended to split such long running tasks into smaller tasks.

 A task should not, but is allowed to block.
 In this case the blocked thread is interrupted and a new thread is automatically launched to process other tasks for the same physical resource.
 Once the task is unblocked, the thread is resumed as soon as another thread is available and can be stopped.
+For this, synchronized sections should be avoided as much as possible (or be very short), instead a _synchronization point_ should be used.

+Different kinds of _synchronization point_ are available in the package net.lecousin.framework.concurrent.synch, such as JoinPoint, SynchronizationPoint, AsyncWork...
+They allow to wait for one or more asynchronous operations to finish (successfully or not), by listening to them.

 By default, the order tasks are executed is based on tasks' priority, then for the same priority in a first-in-first-out order.
 This may be changed by providing a new implementation of TaskPriorityManager.

-Different kinds of _synchronization point_ are available in the package net.lecousin.framework.concurrent.synch, such as JoinPoint, SynchronizationPoint, AsyncWork...
-They allow to wait for one or more asynchronous operations to finish (successfully or not), by listening to them.

 ## IO Model

 The model provided by Java is very basic and mainly based on streams (reading or writing forward).

-Our model add two main additions:
- * Flexibility by using interfaces that define the capabilities of an Input/Output implementation such as Readable, Writable, Seekable, Resizable, Buffered...
+Our model adds much more flexibility, by using interfaces that define the capabilities of an Input/Output implementation such as Readable, Writable, Seekable, Resizable, Buffered...
- * Asynchronous operations allowing multi-threading
+By using those interfaces we can know which operations can be performed on an IO, but allow also a method to specify what are the minimum expected capabilities.

+For example a method that needs an IO on which it can write data, it can seek (move forward and backward), and it can resize the IO can be defined as follow:

+	public <T extends IO.Writable.Seekable & IO.Resizable> myMethod(T io) { ... }

+In addition, the model add asynchronous operations (non-blocking).

 ## Startup